-Also listed as: BIO ENG C222 MEC ENG C216 Molecular Biomechanics and Mechanobiology of the Cell 4 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 This course develops and applies scaling laws and the methods of continuum and statistical mechanics to understand micro- and nano-scale mechanobiological phenomena involved in the living cell with particular attention the nucleus and the cytoskelton as well as the interactions of the cell with the extracellular matrix and how these interactions may cause changes in cell architecture and biology, consequently leading to functional adaptation or pathological conditions.
-Objectives Outcomes Course Objectives: This course, which is open to graduate students in diverse disciplines ranging from engineering to biology to chemistry and physics, is simple at experies students to subsolitude biomechanic in diverse disciplines ranging from engineering to biology to chemistry and physics, is aimed at exposing students to subcellular biomechanical phenomena spanning scales from molecules to the whole cell.
+Also listed as: BIO ENG C222 Advanced Structural Aspects of Biomaterials: Read Less [-] MEC ENG C216 Molecular Biomechanics and Mechanobiology of the Cell 4 Units Terms offered: Spring 2016, Spring 2015, Spring 2014 This course develops and applies scaling laws and the methods of continuum and statistical mechanics to understand micro- and nano-scale mechanobiological phenomena involved in the living cell with particular attention the nucleus and the cytoskelton as well as the interactions of the cell with the extracellular matrix and how these interactions may cause changes in cell architecture and biology, consequently leading to functional adaptation or pathological conditions.
+Molecular Biomechanics and Mechanobiology of the Cell: Read More [+] Objectives Outcomes Course Objectives: This course, which is open to graduate students in diverse disciplines ranging from engineering to biology to chemistry and physics, is aimed at exposing students to subcellular biomechanical phenomena spanning scales from molecules to the whole cell.
 Student Learning Outcomes: The students will develop tools and skills to (1) understand and analyze subcelluar biomechanics and transport phenomena, and (2) ultimately apply these skills to novel biological and biomedical applications.
-Rules & Requirements Prerequisites: MATH 54 (http://guide.berkeley.edu/search/?P=MATH %2054); PHYSICS 7A (http://guide.berkeley.edu/search/?P=PHYSICS %207A); BioE 102 or ME C85 or instructor's consent Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Rules & Requirements Prerequisites: Math 54; Physics 7A; BioE 102 or ME C85 or instructor's consent Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Instructor: Mofrad MEC ENG C217 Biomimetic Engineering -- Engineering from Biology 3 Units Terms offered: Spring 2014, Fall 2010, Fall 2009 Study of nature's solutions to specific problems with the aim of determining appropriate engineering analogs.
+Instructor: Mofrad Also listed as: BIO ENG C215 Molecular Biomechanics and Mechanobiology of the Cell: Read Less [-] MEC ENG C217 Biomimetic Engineering --Engineering from Biology 3 Units Terms offered: Fall 2017, Spring 2014, Fall 2010 Study of nature's solutions to specific problems with the aim of determining appropriate engineering analogs.
 Morphology, scaling, and design in organisms applied to engineering structures.
 Mechanical principles in nature and their application to engineering devices.
 Mechanical behavior of biological materials as governed by underlying microstructure, with the potential for synthesis into engineered materials.
 Trade-offs between redundancy and efficiency.
 Students will work in teams on projects where they will take examples of designs, concepts, and models from biology and determine their potential in specific engineering applications.
-Rules & Requirements Prerequisites: Graduate standing in engineering or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.
+Biomimetic Engineering -- Engineering from Biology: Read More [+] Rules & Requirements Prerequisites: Graduate standing in engineering or consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Instructor: Dharan

-Also listed as: BIO ENG C217/INTEGBI C217

-MEC ENG C218 Introduction to MEMS Design 4 Units Terms offered: Spring 2017, Spring 2016, Spring 2015 Physics, fabrication, and design of micro-electromechanical systems (MEMS).
+Instructor: Dharan Also listed as: BIO ENG C217/INTEGBI C217 Biomimetic Engineering -- Engineering from Biology: Read Less [-] MEC ENG C218 Introduction to MEMS Design 4 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 Physics, fabrication, and design of micro-electromechanical systems (MEMS).
 Micro and nanofabrication processes, including silicon surface and bulk micromachining and non-silicon micromachining.
 Integration strategies and assembly processes.
 Microsensor and microactuator devices: electrostatic, piezoresistive, piezoelectric, thermal, magnetic transduction.
 Electronic position-sensing circuits and electrical and mechanical noise.
 CAD for MEMS.
 Design project is required.
-Rules & Requirements

-Prerequisites: Graduate standing in engineering or science; undergraduates with consent of instructor

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week
+Introduction to MEMS Design: Read More [+] Rules & Requirements Prerequisites: Graduate standing in engineering or science; undergraduates with consent of instructor Hours & Format Fall and/or spring: 15 weeks - 3 hours of lecture and 1 hour of discussion per week Additional Details Subject/Course Level: Mechanical Engineering/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Mechanical Engineering/Graduate

-Grading: Letter grade.